-A fall twist on the traditional sangria, this pear and pomegranate sangria is mixed with pomegranate simple syrup, fresh pear slices and citrus that is not only delicious, but gorgeous too.
+A fall twist on the traditional sangria, this sparkling pear and pomegranate sangria is mixed with pear simple syrup, pomegranate juice, and fresh pear slices that is not only delicious, but gorgeous too!

 Fun Little Sangria Story

 When I was little, we always went to this Spanish restaurant in Brooklyn and I remember there always being a large pitcher of red sangria to be shared throughout the table.

 Having the advanced pallet of any 12 year old, mom always saved the fruit for me.

 The apples and orange slices were dark purple and soaked up all the wine like a sponge.
 I am sure I got some kind of mini-buzz from that, or at least I thought so.
 Though, I probably shouldn’t be admitting that out loud!

 - Red Wine: I prefer a lighter Spanish style such as Grenache or even a Pinot Noir .